 Pascale Marthine Tayou studied law before deciding to become an artist.
 He began exhibiting in the early 1990s – a time of political and social upheaval across West Africa.
 With works often produced in situ, Tayou is renowned for combining found and discarded objects and materials – often sourced locally – with a skilled and playful sense of craftsmanship.
-He has exhibited internationally, including solo exhibitions at the Fowler Museum at UCLA (2014); Kunsthaus Bregenz (2014); MACRO, Rome (2012); MUDAM Luxembourg (2011); Mac Lyon (2011); Malmö Konsthall (2010).
+He has exhibited internationally, including solo exhibitions at the Fowler Museum at UCLA (2014); Kunsthaus Bregenz (2014); MACRO, Rome (2012); MUDAM Luxembourg (2011); Mac Lyon (2011) and Malmö Konsthall (2010).

-N’Goné Fall is an independent curator, an essayist and a consultant in cultural policies.
-She was the editorial director of the Paris-based contemporary African art magazine Revue Noire from 1994-2001.
+N’Goné Fall is an independent curator, essayist and consultant in cultural policies.
+She was the editorial director of the Paris-based contemporary African art magazine Revue Noire from 1994 to 2001.
 She has edited books on contemporary visual arts and photography in Africa, including An Anthology of African Art: The Twentieth Century (New York: DAP, 2002).
 Fall has curated exhibitions in Africa, Europe and the USA.
-She was one of the curators of the African Photography Biennial, Bamako (2001) and a guest curator of the Dakar Biennial (2002).
+She was one of the curators of the African Photography Biennial, Bamako (2001), and a guest curator of the Dakar Biennial (2002).
 As a consultant in cultural policies, she is the author of strategic plans, orientation programmes and evaluation reports for national and international cultural institutions and art foundations.
 She is a founding member of the Dakar-based collective GawLab, a platform of research and production for art in public spaces and technology applied to artistic creativity.

 With thanks to the Goethe-Institut London.